sergioh-pessoal/hellow_world/Readme.md

 git checkout 0.1.1

 ## Update local version

-git pull - update the local version of a repository from a remote.
+git pull => update the local version of a repository from a remote.

+git reset --hard origin/main => reset local branch to what's at remote.
+For exemple to get back a removed file

 ## branch-related commands
 |command | description|